crocmons/AIOD-rest-api/docs/using/upload.md

 this information is not revealed to the reviewer.
 That is to say, it is a double-blind review process (though in general the content of the metadata is likely revealing).

+#### Retracting a Submission
+Sometimes you may want to retract a submitted asset before a reviewer manages to review it.
+For example, to correct a mistake in the original submission.
+You can retract an asset from review at any time by doing a `POST` request to the `/submissions/retract/v1/SUBMISSION_IDENTIFIER` endpoint.

+A retracted submission is treated the same as a rejected submission.
+The asset is put back into draft status and will not be reviewed until the you submit a new review request.

 ### A Rejected Submission
 You may find that your submission gets rejected.
 In that case, the `submissions/v1/IDENTIFIER`